 WP Job Manager can only use whatever information you submit about a job as the information shown to Google in the structured data.
 Therefore, if you (or your users) don’t submit a complete set of information about a job, then some structured data fields will be empty, leading to errors in Search Console.

-For example, if you see that Google is showing you the employmentType error for a certain job, then that means you (or your user) did not specify a job type (full time, part time, etc).
+If you see that Google is showing you this employmentType error for a certain job, then that means you (or your user) did not specify a job type (full time, part time, etc).
 Thus, you (or your user) should go to the Job Dashboard, edit the relevant job, and add a job type.

-Similarly, most location-related errors occur because your users might only be entering a city for the job location, while Google is looking for an exact street address.
+These location-related errors occur because your users might only be entering a city for the job location, while Google is looking for an exact street address.
 We are working on updating the Location field label to help hint at this, but in the meantime, you might consider using a plugin like Loco Translate to manually change the “Location” string to “Address” so your users are clear on what data should be entered there.

 ↑ Back to Top The Salary Warning